-- When restructuring a liability, without substantially modifying the future cash flows to settle it, the costs and commissions incurred in this process affected the amount of the liability and were amortized at a modified effective interest rate, instead of affecting directly the consolidated net profit or loss. - The provisions of IFRIC 19 "Extinguishing of Financial Liabilities with Equity Instruments" which was not provided for by the existing standard. - The effect of extinguishing a financial liability was presented as a financial result in the consolidated income statement. - The concepts of amortized cost were valued financial liabilities and the effective interest method, based on the effective interest rate. - It was established that it is not necessary to recalculate the effective rate before a variable interest rate of the financial instrument that does not produce material impact. - Gains or losses from derecognition of liabilities and the effects of renegotiating financial instruments to collect principal and interest were presented as part of operating results.
+- When restructuring a liability, without substantially modifying the future cash flows to settle it, the costs and commissions incurred in this process affected the amount of the liability and were amortized at a modified effective interest rate, instead of affecting directly the consolidated net profit or loss. - The provisions of IFRIC 19 "Extinction of Financial Liabilities with Capital Instruments" were incorporated, a subject that was not included in the existing regulations. - The effect of extinguishing a financial liability was presented as a financial result in the consolidated income statement. - The concepts of amortized cost were valued financial liabilities and the effective interest method, based on the effective interest rate.

+- It was established that it is not necessary to recalculate the effective rate before a variable interest rate of the financial instrument that does not produce effects of relative importance. - Gains or losses from derecognition of liabilities and the effects of renegotiating financial instruments to collect principal and interest were presented as part of operating results.